 |

-Featured Product Authentic 3' x 5' American Flag The same size flag carried in honor guard ceremonies and presented to families at military funerals.
+Featured Product Authentic 3' x 5' American Flag The size flag carried in honor guard ceremonies.
 Hang one at home and fly it at half-staff on the days that matter.
-Shop the Flag → |
+Shop VIP Discount → |

 Other Gun Salutes and What They Mean

 | 21 | President, foreign heads of state, national flag holidays.
 The maximum salute.
-Fired by cannon, never rifle.
-Used for the highest civil and military ceremonies. |
+Fired by cannon, never rifle. |

 | 19 | Vice President, Speaker of the House, Cabinet secretaries.
-Also rendered for five-star generals and admirals, who carry rank equivalent to senior civil officials. |
+Also rendered for five-star generals and admirals. |

 | 17 | Four-star generals, admirals, ambassadors.
-Used for the highest active-duty officers and the senior diplomats representing the United States abroad. |
+The highest active-duty officers and the senior diplomats representing the United States abroad. |

 | 15 | Three-star generals and admirals.
 Lieutenant generals and vice admirals.
-The number drops by two for every step down in flag rank. |
+The count drops by two at each step down in flag rank. |

 | 13 | Two-star generals and admirals.
-Major generals and rear admirals (upper half). |
+Major generals and rear admirals (upper half).
+One-star officers receive 11 guns, the smallest formal salute in current U.S. protocol. |

 What Actually Happens at a Military Funeral

-Every honorably discharged veteran is entitled by law to military funeral honors.
-The minimum is two uniformed service members, the playing of Taps, and the folding and presentation of the burial flag.
-Whether the family also gets a rifle salute depends on availability and the cemetery.
-National cemeteries and active-duty funerals usually include it.
-Many local funerals do as well, often performed by a veterans' service organization or a state honor guard.
+If a veteran in your family has passed, here is what their funeral honors will look like.
+Every honorably discharged veteran is entitled by law to at least two uniformed service members, the playing of Taps, and the folding and presentation of the burial flag.
+The rifle salute depends on availability: national cemeteries and active-duty funerals usually include it, and many local funerals get one through a veterans' service organization or a state honor guard.

 | 1 | Arrival of the casket and honor guard.
-The casket is escorted with the burial flag draped over it.
-The blue field of stars is positioned over the heart, on the left. |
+The casket arrives with the burial flag draped over it, the blue field of stars over the heart. |

 | 2 | The three-volley rifle salute.
-If the cemetery and unit can provide one.
-Seven riflemen fire three blank rounds each, in unison, on the command of the team leader. |
+If a unit is available.
+Seven riflemen fire three blank rounds each, in unison, on the team leader's command. |

 | 3 | The playing of Taps.
-A live bugler if available.
-Otherwise a recorded version played from a ceremonial bugle.
+A live bugler if available, otherwise a ceremonial bugle recording.
 Twenty-four notes, the most sacred call in the U.S. military. |

 | 4 | The folding of the flag.
-Two service members lift the flag, fold it 13 times into a tight triangle showing only the blue field of stars, and pass it through the line. |
+The flag is folded 13 times into a tight triangle showing only the blue field of stars. |

 | 5 | Presentation to the family.
-The flag is presented to the next of kin with a brief recitation: "On behalf of the President of the United States, the United States Army, and a grateful nation, please accept this flag as a symbol of our appreciation for your loved one's honorable and faithful service." |
+The flag goes to the next of kin with a brief recitation offered "on behalf of the President of the United States and a grateful nation," in appreciation of the loved one's honorable and faithful service. |

 How to Honor Veterans and Service Members at Home